 A ministry of Classical Music and “Songs from Long Ago” in String Quartet form.
 We play the music of Mozart, Beethoven, Schubert, Strauss, Gershwin and others for our own enjoyment and for the pleasure of others at OLA.
 We support other ministries at OLA with background music when needed.
 We practice and learn new music in the choir room on Wednesday nights from 7:30 until 9:45.
 If you play Violin, Viola, or Cello, WE NEED YOU!
 Just basic playing skill are needed.
 We learn together.

 OLA Young Adults

-OLA Young Adults is a group of 25 to 35+ year-old members of OLA Parish in Atlanta who have an interest in being involved, exploring our faith and making new friends.
+OLA Young Adults is a group of 20 year-old and up members of OLA Parish in Atlanta who have an interest in being involved, exploring our faith and making new friends.
 Much like the three tenets of Stewardship, (time, talent, and treasure) we consider the three aspects of our group to be Spiritual, Service and Social.
 We meet regularly for Group Bible Study, provide service to our community and gather for dinners or other fun events.

 A great way to meet members of the parish.
 This group meets for dinner on a monthly basis in each other’s homes, in groups of four couples or pairs.
 They rotate from home to home.
 A “Dinner of Dinners” is held annually.

 Sara Cicero, firstname.lastname@example.org